noeltoivio/noeltoivio.github.io/index.md

 # Solo Projects

-## Escaping Death (WIP Name)
+## Escaping Death (WIP)

 <video muted="" autoplay="" controls="" loop="" height="360px" style="max-width:100%;">
     <source src="TrailerEscapeDeath_v0.5.mp4" type="video/mp4">
 </video>

-> This free-time project is currently in development <br>
+> This free-time project is currently in development. <br>
 > I aim to release on Steam by the end of 2025, but let's see :)

 In this roguelite without enemies, I am exploring the similarities between gaining player abilities and learning real-life skills.
-It has a mental health theme, which is a touchy subject but one I deeply care about.
+It has a mental health theme, which is a heavy subject but one I deeply care about.

 - Developed in Unreal 5 by me using blueprint scripting